-This club strives to provide a valuable resource to students of Ocean County College majoring in science or science-related fields via a system based on quality leadership and teamwork.
+This club shall strive to provide a valuable resource to students of Ocean County College majoring in science or science-related fields via a system based on quality leadership and teamwork.
 It will provide opportunities for intellectual and social growth, academic achievement, recreational activities, and the development of a cultural community.

-Advisors: Professors Scott Farrell & John McElroy
+Advisors: Professor John McElroy